 The personal experience and feedback of clients is, without doubt, a very important insight for investors, when choosing the right platform.

-Also, there are communities of investors, where people can ask what others think about a specific platform or an issue.
-One of them is this Facebook group, with more than 8 000 members.
+Also, there are communities of investors, where people can ask what others think about a specific platform or an issue, for example, this Facebook group.

 Who runs the platform?